 An aging community: The percentage of seniors aged 65 and over is projected to increase substantially over the next 20 years.
-As shown in Figure 2, in 2021, persons older than 65 made up more than 30% of the population in the Townships of Havelock-Belmont-Methuen, North Kawartha, and Trent Lakes.
+Currently, persons older than 65 make up more than 30% of the population in the Townships of Havelock-Belmont-Methuen, North Kawartha, and Trent Lakes.
+See the chart and graphic on page 14 for details.
 Challenges impacting seniors include the rising cost of housing, social isolation, and barriers accessing services due to transportation and connectivity.